Special Education Teacher, Middle School Salary

 Common Career Paths for Special Education Teacher, Middle School

 Middle School Special Education Teachers may progress into high-paying roles like Elementary School Principal, where median compensation is $74K annually.
-Middle School Special Education Teachers most frequently become Secondary School Special Education Teachers and Resource Teachers even though median compensation is $3K lower and $3K lower, respectively.
+Middle School Special Education Teachers most often move into positions as Secondary School Special Education Teachers or Resource Teachers.
+Secondary School Special Education Teachers actually earn $3K less on average, however, and Resource Teachers earn $3K less per year than Middle School Special Education Teachers do.

 Middle School Teacher Job Listings